IvayloAsenov/Online-Marketplace-Shopify/README.md

 This API is built using Node.js and uses MongoDB as a database to store the products on the marketplace.

-The API is currently live and be reached on:
+The API is currently live and can be reached with Postman on:
 **https://evening-atoll-83369.herokuapp.com/**

 ### Features